Industrial training institute: Craftsmen Training Scheme (CTS)

 The Directorate General of Training (DGT) initiated the Craftsmen Training Scheme in 1950.
 Training periods range from six months to two years in over 130 different specialties.
 Prerequisites for the courses range from 8th to 12th class pass.
 Upon completion of the training, trainees write the All India Trade Test (AITT).
 Successful candidates receive the National Trade diploma (NTD).

 Admission to the various trades of ITI/ITC is done every year in August.
 The ITI Admission Procedure starts before the commencement of the new session.
 Sessions under this scheme start from 1 August.
-Under the NCVT guidelines, admission to ITIs is made on merit-based or written examination.
+Under the NCVT guidelines, admission to ITIs is based on merit-based or a written examination.
 Admission to the private ITIs is done directly.
 Information and updates related to ITI admission and results are also made available online.

 Trades

 Some trades under this scheme are listed below.

+Basic qualification for entry to Trade course in Industrial Training Institute is generally Tenth standard pass (S.S.C or S.S.L.C) for many and for few eighth standard (8^{th}) pass.
+The duration of trade course in I.T.I may two or one or three years depending on the particular course opted.

 ITI conduct two types of trades for admission M-Group and E-group.

 M Group For Madhyamik Pass Candidates and E Group For Class Viii Pass Candidates.